alexandraleigh/pet-api/README.md

 # Pet API
-I am passionate about rescuing pets and web developments.
-This is a side project I created to combine the two.
+I am passionate about rescuing pets and web development.
+This is a side project I created that combines the two.
 It is an adoptable pet database modeled after sites like Petfinder and Adopt-a-Pet.
 My main goal is to learn more about creating RESTful JSON APIs with Rails 5.
 This is a work in progress!

 ## Installation